klausegong/gongyang/content/posts/theme-documentation-basics/index.en.md

 title = "My New Hugo Site"

 # Change the default theme to be use when building the site with Hugo
-theme = "LoveIt"
+theme = "uBlogger"

 [params]
-  # LoveIt theme version
+  # uBlogger theme version
-  version = "0.2.X"
+  version = "1.3.X"

 [menu]
   [[menu.main]]